BiCroLab/iFISH-probe-design/interface.md

 ![query-table]({{ site.baseurl }}/images/query-table.png)
 ![query-table-figures]({{ site.baseurl }}/images/query-table-figures.png)

 When the query has been fully processed, a new card with **Table** and **Figures** tabs appears.
 These report the query results, respectively in tabular and graphical format.
-For each candidate reported, a link is available to the probe candidate page, or to download the candidate as a zip folder.
+For each candidate reported, a link is available to the candidate page, or to download it as a zip folder.

 ![query-download]({{ site.baseurl }}/images/query-download.png)